Mario Barbatti

 Mario Barbatti (born December 28, 1971) is a Brazilian physicist, computational theoretical chemist, and writer.
 He is specialized in the development and application of mixed quantum-classical dynamics for the study of molecular excited states.
 He is also the leading developer of the Newton-X software package for dynamics simulations.
-Mario Barbatti held an A*Midex Chair of Excellence at the Aix Marseille University between 2015 and 2019, where he is a professor since 2015.
+Mario Barbatti held the Amidex Chair of Excellence at Aix Marseille University between 2015 and 2019, and has been a professor there since 2015.